National Ballet of Ukraine

-Kyiv National Ballet performs works of classical ballet and tours internationally.
+National Ballet of Ukraine from the Taras Shevchenko National Opera of Ukraine performs works of classical ballet and tours internationally.
 It currently has 24 ballets in its repertory, one of the largest in the world, and has had many notable dancers among its members.

 History

 1867 to 1930

 The National Opera of Ukraine, a performing arts theatre with a resident opera company, was established in 1867.
 It also included a small resident troupe of ballet dancers, who would perform mainly folk-style dancing during opera productions.
 By 1893, this grew to a troupe large enough to stage large ballets.
 Folk dancing and ballets with Ukrainian stories were among the early productions.

 During the 1910s, the dance scene in Kyiv saw a rapid development in classical ballet and contemporary dance training and performance.
 Mikhail Mordkin, a former soloist with the Bolshoi Ballet, travelled to Kyiv with a troupe and gave performances with Art Nouveau approaches, containing Spanish and Oriental themes.
 He was hired by the experimental Kyiv Young Theatre between 1916 and 1919, and gained a reputation as an influential teacher of movement and dance.

 Bronislava Nijinska, sister of Vaslav Nijinsky and a former soloist with Diaghilev's Ballets Russes in Paris, fled to Kyiv in 1916 to escape World War I upheaval in Western Europe.
 Her husband, also a dancer with the Ballets Russes, was hired as ballet master at the Kyiv Opera.
 Nijinska founded a modernist dance school, the École de Mouvement, in Kyiv.
 This was an influential step forward in Kyiv's dance culture, exposing artists there to the avant garde of Western Europe.
 Following the Communist Revolution in Russia and Ukraine, however, Nijinska was forced to flee once more, to Poland, and the school disbanded shortly afterward.
 Her most prominent pupil while in Kyiv was local dancer Serge Lifar, who went on to become principal dancer with the Ballets Russes in 1923, and was considered the most important dancer and choreographer of his generation.